Natural gas compressor stations are a critical part of natural gas pipelines.

 As the gas moves through the pipeline, distance and friction cause it to lose pressure.
 Compressor stations placed at key points over the length of the pipeline ensure there’s enough pressure to keep the gas moving efficiently from point A to point B.

-In this blog, we’ll look at how a natural gas compressor station works, and why the right filtration systems are vital to ensuring they work effectively.
+In this blog, we’ll look at how a natural gas compressor station works, and why the right oil and gas filtration systems are vital to ensuring they work effectively.

 A natural gas compressor station provides additional pressure to a gas pipeline to keep the gas flowing over long distances.

-There are two main types of natural gas compressor station:
+There are two main types of natural gas compressor stations:

 The gas enters the compressor through a cylinder at the base.
-A piston then pushes the gas onwards at a higher pressure.
-Valves at the compressor’s outlet act like a diaphragm, ensuring that the gas only flows in one direction.
+A piston then pushes the gas onward at a higher pressure.
+Valves at the compressor’s outlet act like a diaphragm, ensuring the gas flows in only one direction.

 Gas moving through the pipeline collects various solids and liquids.
 These can cause damage when they reach the compressor station.
-And if your compressor station isn’t performing optimally or requires maintenance, it creates significant risks and loses you profit.
+If your compressor station isn’t performing optimally or requires maintenance, it creates significant risks and loses profit.

 Liquids like water or oil create issues for compressors as well.
 If enough of it gets into the piston, it might blow off a piston head which could seriously injure operators.